bartr/dotfiles/README.md

 # Sample dotfiles for GitHub Codespaces

 [GitHub Codespaces](https://github.com/features/codespaces) allows you to customize your environment after the base image is created.
 This repo is an example of common tasks that can be automated.
+[Unofficial guide to dotfiles on GitHub](https://dotfiles.github.io/)

 > Your dotfiles repo has to be public
 >